 Navigating the PH Journey Without a Caregiver

 Patients who live without a caregiver can face additional challenges.
 Caregivers help PH patients cope emotionally, logistically and financially, and without a caregiver, the activities of daily living like laundry and food preparation still need to be attended to.
 While the challenges may seem overwhelming, many patients find themselves successfully managing life without a caregiver or even becoming a caregiver for others.
-We asked such PH patients to share their advice for how to survive and thrive without a cargiver, and here’s what they said:
+We asked such PH patients to share their advice for how to survive and thrive without a caregiver, and here’s what they said:

 I manage by…